SignPath/website/privacy-policy.md

 ---
-title: Privacy Policy - SignPath.io
+title: Privacy Policy
 header: Privacy Policy
 layout: default
+description: SignPath privacy policy
 ---

 Your privacy and the security of your personal data lies within the center of our concerns.
 This Privacy Policy applies to the data we process as part of the provided Service as well as to the data of our website visitors.
 The policy informs you about the personal data we collect and how we process it.